NAVAL06/OOPSproject/README.md

 # OOPSproject
-#This is a project i made as a semester project for my OOPS class.
+## Project Description

-#his project is a simple program simulating a vehicle rental system,
+This is a project I created as a semester assignment for my Object-Oriented Programming (OOPS) class.
-#where you can choose your vehicle and the time you need it for.
-And it give you #the total amount required.
+It is a simple program that simulates a vehicle rental system, allowing users to select a vehicle and specify the rental duration.
+The system then calculates and displays the total amount required.